AV200 Setup and User Guide

 .

-When the remote client is run, the AV200 program will look and operate at the User permissions level for live viewing.
+When the remote is run, the AV200 program will look and operate at the User permissions level for live viewing.
 When the archive is accessed remotely, permissions and operation will also be the same as User level, except only one camera archive can be played at a time.

 .